carrot-kpi/data-manager/README.md

 ## Testing the server

-Start by installing the dependencies using `npm`:
+Start by installing the dependencies using `pnpm`:

 ```
-npm install
+pnpm install
 ```

 Once the dependencies are installed, create a `.env` file at the root of the